nus-cs2103-AY2425S1/ip/docs/README.md

 Command: `event <name_of_EVENT> /from <Additional info> /to <Additional info>`

-Example: `event recess week /from Now /to Forever` or `event recess week /to Now /from Forever`
+Example: `event recess week /from Now /to Forever` or `event recess week /to Forever /from Now`

 ## Date formats
 For `Event` and `Deadline` there are a few Acceptable input formats which you can use for the additional info that will automatically be recognised and converted into